Compelling and Credible Witness: The Church and Human Sexuality

 Dr. Elizabeth Norris holds a PhD in Counselor Education and Supervision from Mercer University, an MA in professional counseling and a trauma specialization from Richmont Graduate University, and a BA in speech communications from Valdosta State University.

 Dr. Norris is a Licensed Professional Counselor in Colorado and Georgia, a Nationally Certified Counselor, and a Board Certified TeleMental Health Provider.
+Dr. Norris specializes is treating trauma and has provided trauma trainings and crisis and disaster debriefings both domestically and internationally.
 Her research interests include counselor burnout, organizational culture, the impact of trauma on individuals/workplace, and counselor development.
+In addition, she has conducted programs related to sexual wholeness, including working with Doug Rosenau and the Institute of Sexual Wholeness and within the areas of singleness and sexuality with missionaries.
+Dr. Norris has also worked extensively with LGBTQ+ and other populations in the areas of sex and sexuality.

 As a trauma counselor, Dr. Norris has worked in a wide range of clinical settings including a homeless shelter and rehabilitation program, psychiatric hospital, missions agency, and private practice.
 She is trained by the Green Cross Academy of Traumatology as a Compassion Fatigue Therapist and has traveled domestically and internationally providing trauma trainings, debriefings, and program evaluation.